Last reviewed: July 2, 2026

 Genetic Testing for Personalized GLP-1 Response: The Precision Peptide Advantage

-Adding the Precision Peptide Genetic Test as a $99 add-on after your first month of treatment provides actionable insights to your prescribing provider, supporting dose optimization and reducing trial-and-error titration.
+Adding the Precision Peptide Genetic Test for $298, supporting dose optimization and reducing trial-and-error titration.
 Patients with genetic markers indicating strong GLP1R sensitivity might see robust results at lower doses, while those with less sensitive pathways may benefit from higher targets or combination approaches like GLP-Squared.
 This data-driven approach helps maximize efficacy while minimizing unnecessary dose escalations and their associated side effects.

 Access Personalized GLP-1 Care Through PlexusDx

-PlexusDx offers six prescription GLP-1 protocols to all 50 states — no membership, no insurance required, async intake or live consult.
-The Semaglutide Injection starts at $149/mo.
+PlexusDx offers seven prescription GLP-1 protocols to all 50 states — no membership, no insurance required, async intake or live consult.
+The Semaglutide Injection is $189/mo month-to-month, or from $149/mo on the 6-month plan.
 Medications are dispensed from licensed 503A compounding pharmacies following strict quality and safety standards.
-Add a Precision Peptide Genetic Test for $99 to personalize your protocol from day one.
+Add a Precision Peptide Genetic Test for $298 to personalize your protocol from day one.

 Frequently Asked Questions